 With a wide array of government-focused events and the new Legislative and Regulatory Process Clinic, led by Bob Bauer, former White House Counsel, and Sally Katzen, former administrator of the White House Office of Information and Regulatory Affairs, Washington Square extends to Washington, DC.
 Read More

 The Law School has long emphasized the importance of leadership skills in a legal career and we recently increased our committment to this important area.

 Formal leadership training is introduced in the Lawyering Program during 1L year, and students are encouraged to take an Emotional Intelligence (EQ) Assessment that will help them determine and develop the skills they need to become effective leaders.
 For 2L and 3L students, we offer a variety of simulation courses, clinics, and seminars that involve collaborative learning and delve deeply into skills-based components.
 The Law School is also participating in the creation of a new advanced certificate program in leadership for select students in NYU professional schools.

 In addition, the AnBryce Scholarship Program, Furman Public Policy Scholarship, Jacobson Leadership Program in Law and Business, and Root-Tilden-Kern Program offer scholarships to students who demonstrate an aptitude for leadership.

-The Law School offers subject-area seminars that focus on the exercise of leadership, such as the Guarini Leadership in Government Service Seminar, which explores themes of leadership in public service and specifically maps the students’ emotional intelligence skills training onto their conversations with government leaders.
-The Jacobson Leadership in Law and Business Program offers similar leadership-focused courses, such as Law and Business of Corporate Transformations and Leadership in collaboration with the Stern School of Business, which uses factually rich hypotheticals (such as the BP-Deepwater Horizon oil spill) to explore leadership challenges.
+The Law School offers many seminars that focus on the exercise of leadership, such as the Guarini Leadership in Government Service Seminar and the Law and Business of Corporate Transformation and Leadership course in collaboration with Stern.